bentley-historical-library/bhl_git_training/README.md

 ## STEP 2.
 UNDERSTANDING WORKFLOW
 ### Syncing a fork
 ```
-Click the Sync fork button in the top-right corner of your fork in GitHub
+Click the Sync fork button in the top-right corner of your fork in GitHub, then Update branch
 ```
 - This refreshes your fork so that it matches whats in the upstream repo (from the command line, `git fetch upstream`).
 It allows you to see what everybody else has been working on. [>> More](https://www.atlassian.com/git/tutorials/syncing/git-fetch)